Select your cookie preferences

 Introduction

 This demo uses the Symmetric Multiprocessing (SMP) version of the FreeRTOS kernel.
-It targets the XCORE.AI, which has 16 cores.
-The demo project uses XMOS XTC Tools to build the FreeRTOS XCORE.AI port (note the tools require a Linux host or a Linux like environment).
-It demonstrates support for FreeRTOS symmetric multiprocessing (SMP) in the kernel.
+It targets the XCORE.AIexternal_link, which has 16 cores.
+The demo project uses XMOS XTC Toolsexternal_link to build the FreeRTOS XCORE.AI port (note the tools require a Linux host or a Linux like environment).
+It demonstrates support for FreeRTOS symmetric multiprocessing (SMP)external_link in the kernel.

 Source Code Organization